BACKGROUND ON AMIGA HISTORY Written and layed out March 1998

 Well, Jack got a neat US$176-thousand dollar loan from Sears and he started to try to find a license to build typewriters.

-Well no American or West European country or company wanted to give me a license, so he wound up getting a license from Czechoslovakia.
+Well no American or West European country or company wanted to give me a license, so he wound up getting a license

 Jack actually brought 50 technicians over the counter, his company started building typewriters and also built so many that they